 \subsection{Datasets and implementation details}

 \textbf{Motion-focused datasets,} including Something-Something-V1 \cite{goyal2017something} \&V2 \cite{ mahdisoltani2018effectiveness}) and Diving48 \cite{li2018resound}.
-Something-Something is a large-scale dataset created by a large number of crowd workers.
-As collected by performing the same actions with a different object in a different scene, Something-Something puts more temporal modeling requirements to action recognition methods.
+Something-Something is a large-scale dataset.
+As collected by performing the same actions with a different object in different scenes, Something-Something demands more temporal modelling requirements from action recognition methods.
 Something-Something has two versions.
-The first consists of 86,017 training videos and 11,522 validation videos belonging to 174 action categories while the second contains more training videos (168,913) as well as validation videos (24,777) with the same categories.
-Besides, samples in Something-Something are about 2$ \sim $4 seconds so this dataset is focused on Short-term actions.
+The first one consists of 86,017 training videos and 11,522 validation videos belonging to 174 action categories while the second contains more training videos (168,913) as well as validation videos (24,777) with the same categories.
+Besides, samples in Something-Something are of 2$ \sim $4 seconds so this dataset is focused on Short-term actions.
 Diving48 is a fine-grained video dataset of competitive diving, consisting of 18k trimmed video clips of 48 unambiguous dive sequences.
-As designed with no significant biases towards static or short-term motion representations, Diving48 is suitable to assess the ability of modeling long-term and fine-grained dynamics information.
-In addition, samples in Diving48 usually contain several distinct stages of diving action, so it is suitable to examine the ability of the model to perceive the global structure of video clips.
+As designed with no significant biases towards static or short-term motion representations, Diving48 is suitable to assess the ability to model long-term and fine-grained dynamics information.
+In addition, samples in Diving48 usually contains several distinct stages of diving action, so it is suitable to examine the ability to perceive the global structure of video clips.

 \textbf{Scene-focused datasets,} including UCF101, HMDB51, Kinetics-400.
-All of these three datasets are scene-focused and even a single frame would often contain enough information to guess the category.
+All of these three datasets are scene-focused and even a single frame would often contain enough information to predict the category.
 Kinetics-400 consists of approximately 240k training and 20k validation videos trimmed to 10 seconds from 400 human actions.
-UCF101 and HMDB51 are more small datasets and UCF101 includes 13,320 videos with 101 action classes and the HMDB51 contains 6766 videos with 51 categories.
+UCF101 and HMDB51 are small datasets.
+UCF101 includes 13,320 videos with 101 action classes.
+HMDB51 contains 6766 videos with 51 categories.
 These two small datasets are very suitable to verify the transferability of the model.